rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   would be simply uncrecognizable without the deep and pervasive current of
 >   logical positivist thought. [^Friedman1999pxii]

+Bunge:

+>   Logical positivism was progressive compared with the classical positivism
+>   of Ptolemy, Hume, d'Alembert, Compte, John Stuart Mill, and Ernst Mach.
+It
+>   was even more so by comparison with its contemporary rivals---neo-Thomisism,
+>   neo-Kantianism, intuitionism, dialectical materialism, phenomenology, and
+>   existentialism.
+However, neo-positivism failed dismally to give a faithful
+>   account of science, whether natural or social.
+It failed because it
+>   remained anchored to sense-data and to a phenomenalist metaphysics,
+>   overrated the power of induction and underrated that of hypothesis, and
+>   denounced realism and materialism as metaphysical nonsense.
+Although it
+>   has never been practiced consistently in the advanced natural sciences and
+>   has been criticized by many philosophers, notably Popper (1959 [1935], 1963),
+>   logical positivism remains the tacit philosophy of many scientists.
+>   Regrettably, the anti-positivism fashionable in the metatheory of social
+>   science is often nothing but an excuse for sloppiness and wild
+>   speculation. [^Bunge1996p317]

 [^Ayer1978]: @Ayer_1978_Logical_positivism_and_its_legacy\.
+[^Bunge1996p317]: @Bunge_1996_Finding_Philosophy_in_Social_Science\, p.
+317.
 [^Clarke2004]: @Clarke_2004_The_theoretical_implications_of_the_empirical\.
 [^Friedman1999pxii]: @Friedman_1999_Reconsidering_Logical_Positivism\, p. xii.
 [^Hemple1950]: @Hempel_1950_Problems_and_changes_in_the_empiricist_criterion\.